 Dr. Ashley Rose Young is a cultural and social historian of the United States.
 Her research explores the intersection of race, ethnicity, and gender in American food culture and economy.
-Her first book, Nourishing Networks: The Public Culture of Food in Nineteenth-Century New Orleans and the Nation (in progress), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture in the long nineteenth century.
+Her first book, Nourishing Networks: The Public Culture of Food in New Orleans, 1800-1950 (in progress), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture and reveal how power operated in unexpected ways along the networks that fed New Orleans.
 Young earned a Ph.D. in History from Duke University (2017), an M.A. in History from Duke University (2013), a B.A. in History from Yale College (2010), and was a visiting scholar at Oxford University (2009).

 Last but not least, Young’s career path from the Ph.D. to the Smithsonian and her intentional pursuit of a dual career in history and public history has gained national attention as a case study of how Ph.D.s can find fulfilling successful careers outside of the academy.
 Several news media have profiled her story including The Chronicle of Higher Education.